hhvu0102/unix_basic/installation.md

 # Gen 349 - Week 14 - Programming for Biologists
 # Instruction on how to access High Performance Computer (HPC) Class

+All of the following instructions are applicable for first time users of Nova.
+If you have accessed Nova before (in another class or in your research lab), it will not be necessary.

 ## Installation of necessary software
 ### For Windows10/PC Users:
 You need to install Putty.
 How to Install PuTTY: